 And in May 2013

 Not a lot is written about growing pineapples, I suspect because most people don’t live in a climate where they can grow them easily outside.
-But they can be grown in a 10-12″ pot.

 How to Grow Pineapples